 MASS APPEAL – HARMONICA, GUITAR, DRUM

-Group performance en masse to the patriotic and military music of American composer John Philip Sousa.
+U.S. Army Materiel Command Band (AMC Band) group performance en masse to the patriotic and military music of American composer John Philip Sousa and others.

 BOOM SHAKA BOOMWHACKER